 What is male infertility?

 Infertility is the inability of a sexually active couple who are not using birth control to get pregnant after one year of trying.
-Problems in the male partner affect about 40 percent of infertile couples.
+Problems in the male partner affect about 40% of infertile couples.

 What causes male infertility?

 Many different health and physical problems can lead to infertility.
-In about 30 to 40 percent of cases, the problem is in the testes, the glands that produce sperm and testosterone (the main male sex hormone).
+In about 30 – 40% of cases, the problem is in the testes, the glands that produce sperm and testosterone (the main male sex hormone).
 Damage to the testes can result from infections such as mumps, treatments for cancer such as radiation or chemotherapy, trauma, or surgery.

 Heat can affect sperm production.
 Heat damage may occur if one or both testes fail to descend from near the stomach (where they are located before birth) into the scrotum (the sac of skin that normally holds the testes).
 Many men have enlarged veins around the testes (known as varicocele) that may also raise the temperature in the testes.
 If they are very large, varicocele may cause low sperm production.